Gateway to College

 - Assistance with completing enrollment and registration

-- Referrals to resources, such as tutoring, student activities and health services
+- Referrals to resources, such as tutoring, health services, childcare services

 - Personal counseling and guidance, including assistance with problem solving, time management and stress management